Skip to content

 Installation

-This guide covers the installation and setup of VULCAN, a photochemical kinetics code for exoplanetary atmospheres.
+This guide covers the installation of VULCAN, and running a quick verification.

 Prerequisites